Canine Massage

 What to Expect

-Your dog’s first consultation will take up to 90 minutes and will include a full consultation, medical history and ADL Assessment followed by a discussion with you, the owner on your expectations of the therapy.
-Your dog will then undergo a gait assessment, postural assessment and full body palpation before receiving their first massage.
-Full feedback is given along with a home care plan and any other recommendations.
+Your dog’s initial consultation will include collection of medical history, followed by a discussion with you, the owner on your expectations of the therapy.
+Your dog will then have a gait analysis, postural assessment and full body palpation before receiving their first introduction to clinical canine massage.
+Full feedback will be given along with a at home care plan and any other recommendations.